Colloquium: Quantum anomalous Hall effect

 Chern numbers are particularly easy to evaluate in two-band models since the Berry curvature is then proportional \cite{auerbach2012interacting} to the area enclosed on the two-level Bloch sphere per area enclosed in momentum space.
-It follows that the Berry curvature of the 2D Dirac Hamiltonian (Eq. \ref{eq:Dirac_1}) is \eq{\Omega_{xy,s}=-\frac{s m \hbar^2 v_{D,x}v_{D,y}}{2\left((\hbar v_{D,x} k_x)^2+(\hbar v_{D,y} k_y)^2+m^2\right)^{3/2}},} where $s=\pm $ is a band label that specifies the sign of 2D Dirac band energy, and $E_s=s\sqrt{(\hbar v_{D,x} k)^2+(\hbar v_{D,y} k_y)^2+m^2}$.
-From this expression, one can see that the Berry curvature in the 2D Dirac equation is concentrated within a momentum-space area proportional to $m^2$, and that it decays as ${|\bf k|}^{-3}$ for large ${|\bf k|}$.
-The Hall conductivity $\sigma_{xy}$ cannot be directly determined from the 2D Dirac model since the former requires an integral over the whole BZ (Eqs. (\ref{eq:HallConductivity}) and (\ref{eq:ChernNumber})), including outside the Dirac model's range of validity.
-This effective model approach is nevertheless useful in understanding the topological properties of realistic materials that have a small value of $m$.
-Then we can choose a momentum space cut-off $\Lambda$ that is simultaneously large compared to $m/\hbar v_D$ (where $v_D \sim v_{D,x}\sim v_{D,y}$), and therefore large enough to capture nearly all the Berry curvature integral, and small compared to the size of BZ, and therefore within the range of validity of the 2D Dirac model.
-In this limit, the Hall conductivity in Eq. (\ref{eq:HallConductivity}) $\sigma_{xy} \to \textit{sign}\left(v_{D,x}v_{D,y}m\right)(e^2/2h)$.
+It follows that the Berry curvature of the 2D Dirac Hamiltonian (Eq. \ref{eq:Dirac_1}) is \eq{\Omega_{xy,s}=-\frac{s m \hbar^2 v_{{\rm D},x}v_{{\rm D},y}}{2\left[(\hbar v_{{\rm D},x} k_x)^2+(\hbar v_{{\rm D},y} k_y)^2+m^2\right]^{3/2}},} where $s=\pm $ is a band label that specifies the sign of 2D Dirac band energy, and $E_s=s\sqrt{(\hbar v_{{\rm D},x} k)^2+(\hbar v_{{\rm D},y} k_y)^2+m^2}$.
+From this expression, one can see that the Berry curvature in the 2D Dirac equation is concentrated within a momentum-space area proportional to \am{$(m/\hbar v_{\rm D})^2$ (where $v_{\rm D} \sim v_{{\rm D},x}\sim v_{{\rm D},y}$)}, and that it decays as ${|\bf k|}^{-3}$ for large ${|\bf k|}$.
+The Hall conductivity $\sigma_{xy}$ cannot be directly determined from the 2D Dirac model since the former requires an integral over the whole BZ [Eqs. (\ref{eq:HallConductivity}) and (\ref{eq:ChernNumber})], including \am{momenta} outside the Dirac model's range of validity.
+This effective model approach is nevertheless useful in understanding the topological properties of realistic materials that have a small value of $m$. \am{In that case} we can choose a momentum space cut-off $\Lambda$ that is simultaneously large compared to $m/\hbar v_{\rm D}$, and therefore large enough to capture nearly all the Berry curvature integral, and small compared to the size of BZ, and therefore within the range of validity of the 2D Dirac model.
+In this limit, the Hall conductivity in Eq. (\ref{eq:HallConductivity}) $\sigma_{xy} \to \textit{sign}\left(v_{{\rm D},x}v_{{\rm D},y}m\right)(e^2/2h)$.
 Each 2D Dirac Hamiltonian therefore contributes $\pm (e^2/2h)$ to the Hall conductivity; the band states cover half the Block sphere starting from a pole position at $\bf{k}=0$, circling the sphere when $\bf{k}$ executes a circle and moving toward the equator as $|\bf{k}| \to \infty$.
-The sign of the Hall contribution is determined by the relative signs of $v_{D,x}$, $v_{D,y}$ and $m$.
-Therefore, knowing that the total Hall conductivity is an integer multiple of $e^2/h$, whenever almost all the Berry curvature contribution is from 2D Dirac fermions, the integer can be determined simply by summing half-quantized contributions of a variable sign over an even number of 2D Dirac subsystems.
+The sign of the Hall contribution is determined by the relative signs of $v_{{\rm D},x}$, $v_{{\rm D},y}$ and $m$.